-New Features for 2020 (and How to Put Them to Work for Your Brand)
+New Features (and How to Put Them to Work for Your Brand)

 Okay, let’s say you’ve registered your brand with Amazon and are eligible for a new branded Amazon Store.
 This is where you’re gonna need some creativity.
 With templates and content tiles, you can make a beautiful page just as easily as you did with Enhanced Brand Content pages.
 Below you’ll find the latest features to help online merchants showcase their brands and get more exposure using Amazon Stores.

 - Make your photos shoppable.
 A while ago, Instagram launched shopping tags for a seamless shopping experience, and now the marketing tactic is available on Amazon… but in a different format.
 Don’t confuse it with Amazon Posts released a year ago – these are lifestyle pics, but with eCommerce functionality.
 This feature enables users to tap over the products they see on the picture and find out some basic info about them like price, rating, name, etc. This new option is still free, so you should jump on the emerging trend before your competitors – or before Amazon adds a price tag.